CrisSherban/CrisSherban/README.md

 </table>

 ## Short history of me:
-* Currently about to start a PhD
+* Currently about to start a PhD (drop an email to convince me to do so or not to!)
-* 1+ year in research at the intersection of deep learning and biology @Bayer in Germany :de:
+* 1+ year in research at the intersection of Deep Learning and Biology @Bayer in Germany :de:
 * Ex-IBMer in Data Science and Engineering in Belgium :belgium:
 * Graduated from University of Bologna :it: - MSc in Artificial Intelligence
 * Graduated from University of Florence :it: - BSc in Computer Science & Engineering :computer: